jtk19/crypt/crypt/README.md

 Case doesn't matter; the feed name may be in the directory name in any case.

 3. Directly under each feed's sub-directory, copy each data CSV file.
-The CSV files should be directly under the feed directories.
+The CSV files should be directly under the feed sub-directories.
 There should be no other sub-directories to the CSV files.

 e.g:
 	/home/data/olhv_data/					## the data directory
 	|-> 'Bittrex Market History 8-3-2017'/		        ## the Bittrex feed sub-directory
+	      |-> bittrex1.csv
 	|-> bitcoin-historical-data/				## the Bitcoin feed sub-directory
+	      |-> Bitcoin1.csv
 	|-> zips/									## ignored
 	|-> bak/									## ignored